ryagi97/meta-ryan/README.md

 # meta-ryanlayer
-Test and fun layer for yocto
+Test (and messing around) layer for yocto